 First, the printer’s capacity is amazing.
 The tray in the printer holds up to 250 pages in the tray, which is a good amount though if we see it compared with other EcoTank printers.
 In addition, there is also a rear tray for specialty papers.
 We store our HTV sheets and regular papers for a quick cleanup.

-The PrecisionCore technology not only saves time but also gives massive drops in the energy use since you don’t need to wait an additional 5 minutes for the printer to start up.
+The PrecisionCore technology not only saves time but also gives massive drops in energy use since you don’t need to wait an additional 5 minutes for the printer to start up.
 Also, it’s the technology that gives a vibrant touch to the printouts.

 Besides that, it has good color hues that translate accurately and finely onto the substrates.
 These prints, with a guarantee, can have a good lifespan with great washability.
-Plus, the vibrancy of this printer is where the manufacturer has worked on, especially with a 13 x 19 size format.
+Plus, the vibrancy of this printer is what the manufacturer has worked on, especially with a 13 x 19 size format.
 Though, we noticed the other models in this series struggle to keep up the accuracy for large prints.

-For any professional craftsmanship and business use needing to save amount and efforts for sublimation, this is your go-to option.
+For any professional craftsmanship and business use needing to save amount and effort for sublimation, this is your go-to option.
 It’s undeniably the most heavy-duty and extra-efficient printer one could ask for in the whole EcoTank lineup.

 4. Epson EcoTank ET-2800 – best Epson for beginners